 Most of these sites and trails correspond with driving tour locations shown here in the overall park map.

 Chatham Manor:Visit this historic home that served as a headquarters and a hospital during the Battle of Fredericksburg and was visited by Washington, Jefferson, and Lincoln.
 Fredericksburg Battlefield Tour Stop 2.
-Download the brochure for visiting Chatham and a map of the grounds.
+Download the brochure for visiting Chatham (page 1 and page 2) and a map of the grounds (page 1 and page 2).

 Sunken Road/National Cemetery Loop Trail:0.8 miles round-trip.
 Follows the historic Sunken Road then climbs Marye's Heights to end in the Fredericksburg National Cemetery, where more than 15,000 soldiers lay.
 Trail begins at the Fredericksburg Battlefield Visitor Center, Driving Tour Stop 1.
 Download the trail guide here.
-Also see the National Cemetery Walking Tour Guide.
+Also see the National Cemetery Walking Tour Guide (page 1 and page 2).

 Lee Hill Trail:0.24 miles one way.
 Climbs a winding trail to the top of Lee's Hill, Robert E. Lee's command post during the battle, where an open-air exhibit shelter stands with information about the site.
 Trail begins at Driving Tour Stop 3.